FAQ: When is a DUI a Felony or Misdemeanor Charge?

 For example, if a driver was arrested while their BAC was over the legal limit, it may be difficult to beat the charges.

-However, if an attorney can prove that the driver was not impaired when they were driving or that the BAC results were inaccurate, it may be possible to have the charges reduced or dismissed.
+However, if an attorney can prove that the driver was not impaired when they were driving or that the BAC results were inaccurate, it may be possible to have the criminal charges reduced or dismissed.

 The following words of wisdom contributed by experienced criminal defense attorney David Moorhead, Founding Partner of The Moorhead Law Group, support these concepts for how to beat a DUI charge: